 This view summarizes all identified risks found across the subsidiary and its subsidiaries.
 Each identified risk includes a severity, name, risk type, category, and the number of companies impacted.

 By default, findings are sorted by severity, with critical items at the top.
 This is great if you want to understand the shared risks across your organization and its subsidiaries.
-For example, if you wanted to find all the organizations who were didn't have SSL available, you could click on Apply filters in the top right corner of your screen and then filter by SSL not available in Filter by finding.
+For example, if you wanted to find all the subsidiaries with email security risks, you could click on Apply filters in the top right corner of your screen and then filter by Email Security in Filter by finding.

 From here you can click on the risk to see the companies that are triggering the risk.
 This view shows the companies that trigger the risk, their security rating, and their individual domains that have the risk.

 To view the individual domains that trigger the risk, click on the organization you wish to view the domains for.
-In this example, I have clicked on Example Holdings.
+In this example, I have clicked on Internet Corporation for Assigned Names and Numbers.